plops/cl-cpp-generator2/example/131_sdr/README.md

   - some implementations split the PLL into two filters: pull-in and tracking

-## carier tracking
+## Carrier Tracking

-- costas loop is insensitive to 180degree phase shifts. this loop can deal with navigation bit transitions
+- The Costas loop remains unaffected by 180-degree phase shifts, making it adept at managing navigation bit transitions.

-- try to keep all energy in the I arm
+- Aim to retain maximum energy in the I arm.

-- the arctan discriminator is the most precise costas discriminator. it will minimize the phase error
+- The arctan discriminator is the most precise choice of discriminator for the Costas loop, effectively minimizing phase error.
-  - other descriminators exist (with less computational burden)
+  - Note: There are other discriminators with lesser computational requirements.

-- in the phasor diagram the costas loop tries to align the vector with the I-axis. a 180degree phase change just flips the sign, but the vector remains close to the I axis. therefore, the costas loop is insensitive to bit transitions.
+- On the phasor diagram, the Costas loop aims to align the vector with the I-axis.
+While a 180-degree phase change simply inverts the sign, the vector still stays proximate to the I-axis.
+As a result, the Costas loop doesn't react to bit transitions.

-## code tracking
+## Code Tracking

-- correlate (i think he means multiply) with three replicas of the code (early, perfect, late), then integrate
+- Multiply the signal with three versions of the code (early, perfect, late) followed by integration.

-- use a spacing of +/- 1/2 chip
+- Implement a spacing of +/- 1/2 chip.

-- in the presence of phase errors on the local carrier wave, the signal of this DLL can be noisy
+- Be mindful that, when phase errors are present on the local carrier wave, the DLL signal might exhibit noise.

-- instead build a tracker with an I and a Q arm (6 correlators)
-- this makes the code tracking independent of the local carrier phase
+- To counteract this, construct a tracker consisting of both an I and Q arm (comprising 6 correlators).
+This configuration ensures that code tracking isn't influenced by the local carrier phase.

-- normalized noncoherent discriminator is more robust when the chip error is larger than 1/2 chip
+- When the chip error exceeds 1/2 chip, the normalized noncoherent discriminator is more resilient.

-- discriminator spacing can be adjusted: when signal-to-noise ratio decreases use a wider spacing to avoide code lock loss
+- As the signal-to-noise ratio diminishes, you can adjust the discriminator spacing.
+Wider spacings prevent potential code lock losses.

-### multipath
+### Multipath

-- a delayed part of the signal can interfere at the receiver
+- A delayed copy of the signal might cause interference at the receiver, leading to additional correlation peaks.

-- this produces additional correlation peaks
-- early-late correlator samples may not be centered on the true arrival time
+- The early-late correlator samples might not be perfectly centered on the true signal arrival time.

-- BOC(1,1) as used in Galileo is better to handle multipath signals than GPS's C/A code signals.
+- Compared to the C/A code signals of GPS, BOC(1,1) used in Galileo offers superior handling of multipath signals.

-### combining both loops
+### Combining Both Loops

-- p.
-106 has the diagram with both loops (code tracking and carrier tracking)
+- Refer to page 106 for a diagram illustrating the integration of both loops (code tracking and carrier tracking).

 # pseudo range

 - add the code phase to the time when the frame entered the receiver